Corasinth/k-plus/README.md

 Below I have included some of the core features I believe will be central to anyone using multiple layers, but these should not be taken as an exahustive list, merely suggestions about what you can do with k-plus without too much effort.

+### **Previous Layer**

+K-plus keeps a record of your last layer.
+This is to enable dead layers toggling back to your previous layer and enable keys set to `toggleLayer(previousLayer)` to send you back to your last used layer.

+In the `settings.ini` file, the `ignoreLayerAsPreviousLayer` option can be set to a layer that is never recorded as the previous layer.
+If this is set to 1 (usually the directory layer), you can swap from, for example, layer 4 to the directory and then to layer 5, then use a toggle-to-previous-layer hotkey to move back to layer 4.

+If, as reccomended, you have a key on every layer that points to the directory, it provides no benefit to toggle to the previous layer when the previous layer is the directory.
+Thus, you can exclude it from consideration.

+The setting can be set to any number, so if you prefer to have your directory be a layer other than 1, you can still set it up to be skipped easily.

 ### **Direct Remapping**

 The easiest way to use k-plus is direct remapping.
 Direct remapping looks like this: `a::h`, and is the default way to use k-plus.